owera/versa-framework/CONTRIBUTING.md

 ## Type Annotations

-Versa framework uses [Pyright](https://github.com/microsoft/pyright) for type checking.
+versacord framework uses [Pyright](https://github.com/microsoft/pyright) for type checking.
 To use it, run `task pyright` in the root directory of the project, or `python -m task pyright` (`py -m` etc) if that does not work.

 If type annotations are new to you, here is a [guide](https://decorator-factory.github.io/typing-tips/) to help you with it.

 ## Commits

-Versa framework follows the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) style.
+versacord framework follows the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) style.
 This means that your commit messages and PR titles should be formatted in a specific way.
 This is to help us generate changelogs and release notes, whilst also helping us review your pull requests as we can see what each commit does.

 Your commit messages should be in the present (imperative, 2nd person) tense, such as `Add`, not `Added`.